 We have the ARMADA Zero JJ in size 165, 175, 185 and 192 cm.

 With over thirty years of experience as a boutique heliski operator, we have seen equipment change substantially over the years.
 Powder-specific skis and snowboards like the Armada JJ and Burton Fish/Flight Attendant are designed to float and be fun to ski/ride on.
 While excelling in untouched snow, they also provide stability and confidence when conditions are less than ideal.

 Our guides, (who are out there day in, day out, all season long!) generally recommend selecting a ski slightly shorter (5 cm) than your resort ski.
 The most notable benefit from this approach is you will have more energy to complete your day if snow conditions change or weather/visibility force the program into more “below treeline” ski terrain.

 Boot sole length is one of five parameters used to adjust and set alpine ski bindings, referred to as your DIN setting (the others being weight, height, age and skier type).
 DIN, short for Deutsches Institut für Normung (German Institute for Standardization), is the industry-adopted scale of release force settings for ski bindings.
 It is not used in any way, whatsoever, to adjust snowboard boots to snowboard bindings.
 You can request a preferred DIN setting if you know it.

-How to determine your boot’s sole length (easy with a boot): The length of your boot sole is stamped or molded into the plastic shell of your boot, either on the side of the heel of each boot or on the side of the boot forward of the heel.
-It will appear in millimeters and look like this: “325 mm” or “mm 325”.
-The mondo point size of the boot shell may also be present and may appear as “28-28.5 325 mm”, for example.
-Ignore the mondo point size, which represents the length of your foot and the liner size.
+Determining your boot sole length is straightforward with a ski boot in hand.
+The length of your boot sole is stamped or molded into the plastic shell of the boot, either on the side of the heel of each boot or on the side of the boot forward of the heel.
+It will appear in millimeters and look similar to this: “325 mm” or “mm 325”.